Here at the Maidstone we consider ourselves to be more House than Hotel.

 Born in Sweden in 1974, Jenny moved to the United States with her family at the age of 13.
 After receiving her primary education in New York, Jenny graduated from high school in Brussels, received a Bachelor’s degree from Tufts University and earned her MBA from Columbia University.
 She started her hotel career as an intern at the Beaver Creek Lodge, CO, which her entrepreneurial father had built while her family lived in Westchester, NY.
 To supplement her formal education, Jenny received extensive hotel operating experience from the Diplomat Hotel in Stockholm and the Marriott Hotel organization in Amsterdam.

 Jenny spends the majority of her time working with the brand that embodies her lifestyle and philosophy as well as her private real estate developments.
 When not traveling the world, you’ll most likely spot Jenny in Central Park or at East Hampton’s Main Beach with her daughters Sienna,Tribeca and Trease and her rescue dogs.
 She splits her time between New York City, the Hamptons and Los Angeles California where she and her filmmaker husband lives.

 The Maidstone Hotel is co-owned by Jonathan Baker: a writer, movie producer, director and adventurer.
 Studying film in his native New York City and at USC in his undergraduate years he began his entertainment industry career as a writer, film director and producer of film and TV.

 Jonathan Baker directed and produced his latest feature film Inconceivable, staring Nicholas Cage, Faye Dunaway and Gina Gershon.
-A documentary Becoming Iconic, will also released in December 2018.
+A documentary Becoming Iconic, will also be released in December 2018.
 In production for 2020 is FATE shooting on Long Island at the famous Ohka Castle.